 - To what extend the individual, if not assisted, presented a danger to himself or others.

 After a citizen call, the patrol officer typically will be dispatched to the location.
 Often, he will see not only a vehicle matching the description, but also the citizen’s car behind the suspect.
 If the officer observes further suspicious driving independent of that reported to him by the dispatcher, the legal basis for the stop will be clear and difficult to challenge.
 The legality of the stop is not as clear in those cases where the officer stops the vehicle with not independent basis beyond the bad driving reported by the citizen.
 A reporting citizen is presumed to be credible.
 The identified citizen has more credibility than the unidentified informant.
-The test is whether the reporting citizen placed himself in a position where he could be held accountable for his intervention?
-It does not matter that the officer did not actually know the identity of the citizen as long as the manner in which the citizen gave the information exposed her identity to discovery.
+The test is whether the reporting citizen placed himself in a position where he could be held accountable for his intervention.
+It does not matter whether the officer did not actually know the identity of the citizen as long as the manner in which the citizen gave the information exposed his or her identity to discovery.

 Warrants as a Basis